Table of Contents

 Support for gradient field operators (div, grad, curl vector math)

-Several physics professors have asked for the gradient feature.
-Now it is available – yea.
+Several physics professors have asked me to implement a gradient feature.
+Now it is available – yeah.

 Enter a shortcode block like this…